 Tips & Tricks for Old-Fashioned Vegan Stew

-Make sure that when you are cutting the vegetables, you cut them into bite-size pieces.
-You don't want super large chunks of vegetables, as they can be hard to eat.
+Make sure that when you are chopping the vegetables for this stew, you cut everything into true bite-size pieces.
+You don't want super large chunks of vegetables, as they will be hard to eat.

-When you sauté the onion and garlic, it helps to really enhance the flavor of this vegan stew.
+When you sauté the onion and garlic, it helps to really enhance the deep flavor of this vegan stew.
 The sautéed vegetables will give your stew a rich and hearty flavor.
-If you don't sauté the onions and garlic, you will find that they may have a sharper flavor.
+If you don't sauté the onions and garlic, as some people do to save time, you will find that they have a sharper flavor.

-Using a Dutch oven or other form of a heavy duty pot is great as it will provide an even cooking surface for the stew.
-If your pot isn't sturdy, it can create hot spots and your soup will vary in doneness.
+Using a Dutch oven or other heavy duty pot is great as it will provide an even cooking surface for the stew.
+Cast iron is a good choice as well.
+If your pot isn't sturdy, it can create hot spots and your veggies will vary in doneness.